For Pre-school Providers

 Level 4: Expert Educational Advice and Support

-The degree of support offered by Early Years Specialists will depend on the needs of the child and the service provider.
-In some cases, this may involve visiting the service and developing an individual Access and Inclusion Plan for the child within their pre-school setting, in conjunction with the parent and the provider.
+The degree of support offered by Early Years Specialists will depend on the needs of the child and the pre-school setting.
+In some cases, this may involve visiting the pre-school and developing an Individual Access and Inclusion Plan for the child within their pre-school setting, in conjunction with the parent and the pre-school provider.
 It may also involve liaising with HSE health and social care professionals to obtain their input and expertise.

-You can contact the Early Years Specialist Service (Access and Inclusion) by phone (01-511 7222), by e-mail (firstname.lastname@example.org) or by completing the online Access and Inclusion Profile on PIP.
+You can contact the Early Years Specialist Service by phone (01-511 7222), by e-mail (firstname.lastname@example.org) or by completing the online Access and Inclusion Profile on PIP.

 Level 5: Equipment, Appliances and Minor Alterations

-Further information on application requirements, on the different categories of “designated professional” who can complete reports and on the lists of minor alterations and equipment which may be funded under the scheme can be found in the AIM policy document and in the Pobal application and guidance documents, all of which can be accessed at the following link Relevant Documents.
+Further information on application requirements, on the different categories of “designated professional” who can complete reports and on the lists of minor alterations and equipment which may be funded under the scheme can be found in the AIM policy document and in the Pobal application and guidance documents, all of which can be accessed at the following link: Key Documents.

 Level 6: Therapy Services

-To avail of level 6 support, service providers, in partnership with parents, should complete the online Access and Inclusion Profile.
-The Early Years Specialist Service (Access and Inclusion) will review the profile and, where therapeutic input is likely to be required, they will initiate contact with the HSE.
+To avail of level 6 support, pre-school providers, in partnership with parents, should complete the online Access and Inclusion Profile.
+The Early Years Specialist Service will review the profile and, where therapeutic input is likely to be required, they will initiate contact with the HSE.
 It should be noted that this support is limited to therapeutic interventions which are critical to a child’s participation in the ECCE programme.

 Level 7: Additional Capitation

-Applications for level 7 additional capitation should be made by the service provider, in partnership with the parent, by completing the Access and Inclusion Profile and, within that profile, the level 7 service request.
-Following this, an Early Years Specialist (Access and Inclusion) will be in contact with the service provider to progress the application.
+Applications for level 7 additional capitation should be made by the pre-school provider, in partnership with the parent, by completing the Access and Inclusion Profile and, within that profile, the level 7 service request.
+Following this, an Early Years Specialist will be in contact with the pre-school provider to progress the application.
 Two different rates of level 7 capitation are payable as follows: